flamwenco/40s-wiki-backup/why.md

 ### Layer keys

-If your reason for using a 40% keyboard often requires the keys on the layers, then thumb-activated layer keys in the bottom row center are very convenient.
+If your reason for using a 40% board often requires the keys on the layers, then thumb-activated layer keys in the bottom row center are very convenient.
 They allow the rest of that hand to easily reach keys on the activated layer without straining or moving the hand.
 More advanced layer activation techniques are covered in [How](/how), but the humble layer key is a reliable technique that is very simple both cognitively and mechanically.

 ### Keymap example